4 Steps you need in your life for building a budget

-Whilst there are a few budgeting plan options out there, we’ve done some research for you and our recommendation is the popular “50-20-30 budget plan”.
+Whilst there are a few budgeting plan options out there, we’ve done some research, and one strategy you can try is the “50-20-30 budget plan”.
 The 50-20-30 budget plan is a popular money management technique that splits your pay into three sections: 50% for the absolute needs, 20% for savings and 30% for the treat yourself moments or anything else.

-For example, our mate Bill earns $5000 per month after tax.
-He would put away $2500 for the absolute essentials (rent, groceries, bills), $1000 for savings and $1500 for anything else (after work pub drinks or tickets to the cricket).
+For example, if Bill were to use this method, he would put away $2500 for the absolute essentials (rent, groceries, bills), $1000 for savings and $1500 for anything else (dinner with mates or tickets to the cricket).

 Again, choose your budget plan wisely and based on what you want/need.

-To stay on track with your finances, we suggest having a goal to keep you motivated.
+To stay on track with your finances, having a goal can help keep you motivated.
 Your goal can be anything from saving a house deposit to sticking to a regular budget to help with rent flow.
-Whatever your goal is, it just has to be maintained and cared for (unlike your house plant searching for sunlight and water).
+Whatever your goal is, it just has to be maintained and cared for, like a house plant!

 If you need help thinking of a goal, here is a list of eight examples: